 - Construction companies: Construction companies use cost estimates during the cost estimating and bidding process.

-Whoever is tasked with filling out the construction estimate template, they’ll need to do the research.
+Whoever is tasked with filling out the construction estimate template, they’ll need to use cost estimation techniques to forecast how much the project will cost.
 That includes looking up similar construction projects and using that historic data as a rule by which to measure the one they’re working on now.

 Track Budgets in Real Time